-In May 2011, the GEO Group UK Limited, the Company's subsidiary in the United Kingdom ("GEO UK"), extended a non-revolving line of credit facility to GEOAmey for the purpose of funding mobilization costs and on-going start up and operations in the principal amount of £12 million.
+In May 2011, the GEO Group UK Limited, the Company's subsidiary in the United Kingdom ("GEO UK"), extended a non-revolving line of credit facility to GEOAmey for the purpose of funding mobilization costs and on-going start up and operations in the principal amount of £12 million or \$15.3 million, based on exchange rates as of December 31, 2018.
 Amounts under the line of credit were drawn down in multiple advances up to the principal amount and accrued interest at the base rate of the Bank of England plus 0.5% with the principal amount due on demand.
 The Company recognized interest income on its notes receivable as it is earned.
-In October 2018, the note receivable to each joint venture was paid off in full.